 Gold and silver can be a way to store wealth for people without a bank account.
 They have been used as a store of value for thousands of years.
 However, precious metals have several downsides as a form of savings.

-They can be difficult and expensive to buy and sell, and they don’t earn any interest or dividends.
-Gold and silver can also be subject to theft.
-Additionally, their value can be affected by many factors, such as changes in the economy, geopolitical events, and supply and demand.
+Precious metals can be difficult and expensive to buy and sell, and they don’t earn any interest or dividends.
+Additionally, gold and silver can be subject to theft.
+Moreover, their value can be affected by many factors, such as changes in the economy, geopolitical events, and supply and demand.

 Here are the best places to buy gold and silver online.